-James was obviously versed in Scripture and much of his exhortations to follow the word of God reiterates Exodus 13:3, Numbers 15:39, and Deuteronomy 6:10-12, among other Scriptures.
+James was obviously versed in Scripture and he exhorts us to follow the word of God in passages such as Exodus 13:3, Numbers 15:39, and Deuteronomy 6:10-12, among other Scriptures.
 As well, he repeated much of the prophets Isaiah and Jeremiah cautions to Israel.
-In order to set the tone for what he was writing, James begins by describing himself in the very first verse of the chapter as a slave, a bondservant and one who was in permanent servitude to another.
+James begins by describing himself in the very first verse of the chapter as a slave, a bondservant and one who was in permanent servitude to another.
 This was a very degrading position but James was not ashamed.